stevekinney/stevekinney.net/src/writing/setup-python.md

 brew install python
 ```

+> [!Attention] This might be good enough.
+> You could—and probably _should_ stop here if you're just getting started and looking for a super basic setup.
+We'll keep going a little bit, but if anything that follows confuses you, then this is a good place to pause and you can come back later and follow the rest of the steps.

 ## Set Up a Virtual Environment

 Virtual environments allow you to create isolated Python environments for different projects.
 This maybe isn't the _most_ important thing in the world right now, but if you ever end up with two or more different projects that use different versions of a given library, you'll thank me later.